sakshiupl/HumanObjectTracking/README.md

                                                    ...
 ```

+## Running the Tracker

+The tracker can be executed with simple command-line instructions, specifying the source and desired models for detection and ReID.

 ## Filter tracked classes

 By default, the tracker monitors all MS COCO classes.

+The users can also filter the tracked object classes to focus on specific entities, like animals or vehicles.
+This functionality is particularly useful in specialized tracking applications where only certain object classes are of interest.

 To track a specific subset of MS COCO classes, append their respective indices after the classes flag.